milos85vasic/damodred.com/Content/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 6.5.0 =
+Added option to use only except fields as the source for excerpts, updated translations, tested with WordPress 5.0.3

 = 6.4.1 =
 Revised image size selection if a registered image size name is used, small changes, tested with WordPress 5.0.2